 + Pro: A strong local economy

 Not only is the cost of living in Phoenix reasonable, the economy is strong which means there are plenty of great job opportunities for newcomers.
-Phoenix is one of the largest emerging industrial markets in the USA, and new arrivals will find job opportunities in areas such as tourism, technology, healthcare and manufacturing.
+Phoenix has one of the largest emerging industrial markets in the US, and new arrivals will find job opportunities in areas such as tourism, technology, healthcare and manufacturing.
 Phoenix also has great entrepreneurial spirit and there's a lot of support for people who want to run a small business here.

 - Con: Salaries are low

 Compared to other US cities, the salaries in Phoenix are relatively low.
 This doesn’t mean that residents can’t live well.
 Most people report having a better work-life balance in Arizona, and the fact that living expenses here are manageable means that even a small salary can go further.